jintonic/geant4/visualization/VRML/README.md

 The command to generate a 3D G4 logo ([/vis/scene/add/logo][]) works because the logo is made of two 3D objects.

 The color of a volume specified by [/vis/geometry/set/colour][] `volumeName !
-0.3 0.6 0.7 0.3` is saved in the `.wrl` file, but the opacity setting is not, because the opacity of a volume can normally be tuned in a [VRML][] viewer.
+0.3 0.6 0.7 0.3` is saved in `g4_??.wrl`, but the opacity setting is not, because the opacity of a volume can normally be tuned in a [VRML][] viewer.

-Colors of trajectories are saved in the `.wrl` file.
+Colors of trajectories are saved in `g4_??.wrl`.
 They can be shown correctly in some [VRML][] viewers.
 However, their color settings are not obeyed in the wireframe mode in a [VRML][] viewer.

-A volume turned off by [/vis/geometry/set/visibility][] `volumeName ! false` will not be saved in the `.wrl` file.
+A volume turned off by [/vis/geometry/set/visibility][] `volumeName ! false` will not be saved in `g4_??.wrl`.

-Setting [/vis/viewer/set/style][] `surface/wireframe/cloud` is not saved in the `.wrl` file.
+Setting [/vis/viewer/set/style][] `surface/wireframe/cloud` is not saved in `g4_??.wrl`.
 But they can be toggled in a [VRML][] viewer.

 Settings related to viewpoint or orientations seem to have no effect, because they can be changed in a [VRML][] viewer.

-[vis/scene/add/log]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_scene_add_.html#c15
+[/vis/scene/add/logo]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_scene_add_.html#c15
-[vis/geometry/set/colour]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_geometry_set_.html#c0
+[/vis/geometry/set/colour]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_geometry_set_.html#c0
-[vis/geometry/set/visibility]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_geometry_set_.html#c9
+[/vis/geometry/set/visibility]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_geometry_set_.html#c9
-[vis/viewer/set/style]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_viewer_set_.html#c27
+[/vis/viewer/set/style]: https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_viewer_set_.html#c27